Credit union: History

 In the United States, St. Mary's Bank Credit Union of Manchester, New Hampshire, was the first credit union.
 Assisted by a personal visit from Desjardins, St. Mary's was founded by French-speaking immigrants to Manchester from Quebec on 24 November 1908.
 Several Little Canadas throughout New England formed similar credit unions, often out of necessity, as Anglo-American banks frequently rejected Franco-American loans.
 America's Credit Union Museum now occupies the location of the home from which St. Mary's Bank Credit Union first operated.
 In November 1910 the Woman's Educational and Industrial Union set up the Industrial Credit Union, modeled on the Desjardins credit unions it was the first non-faith-based community credit union serving all people in the greater Boston area.
 The oldest statewide credit union in the United States was established in 1913.
 The St. Mary's Bank Credit Union serves any resident of the Commonwealth of Massachusetts.

 After being promoted by the Catholic Church in the 1940s to assist the poor in Latin America, credit unions expanded rapidly during the 1950s and 1960s, especially in Bolivia, Costa Rica, the Dominican Republic, Honduras, and Peru.
 The Regional Confederation of Latin American Credit Unions (COLAC) was formed and with funding by the Inter-American Development Bank credit unions in the regions grew rapidly throughout the 1970s and into the early 1980s.
-By 1988 COLAC credit unions represented 4 million members across 17 countries with a loan portfolio of circa US$0.5 billion.
+By 1988 COLAC credit unions represented four million members across 17 countries with a loan portfolio of circa US$0.5 billion.
 However, from the late 1970s onwards many Latin American credit unions struggled with inflation, stagnating membership, and serious loan recovery problems.
 In the 1980s donor agencies such as USAID attempted to rehabilitate Latin American credit unions by providing technical assistance and focusing credit unions' efforts on mobilising deposits from the local population.
-In 1987, the regional financial crisis caused a run on credit unions.
+In 1987, the Latin American debt crisis caused bank runs on credit unions.
 Significant withdrawals and high default rates caused liquidity problems for many credit unions in the region.

 Stability and risks

 Credit unions and banks in most jurisdictions are legally required to maintain a reserve requirement of assets to liabilities.
 If a credit union or traditional bank is unable to maintain positive cash flow and/or is forced to declare insolvency, its assets are distributed to creditors (including depositors) in order of seniority according to bankruptcy law.
 If the total deposits exceed the assets remaining after more senior creditors are paid, all depositors will lose some or all of their initial deposits.
-However, most jurisdictions have deposit insurance that promises to make depositors whole up to a maximum insurable account level.
+However, many jurisdictions have deposit insurance that promises to reimburse members for funds lost up to a certain threshold, such as the National Credit Union Administration’s Share Insurance Fund or the Canada Deposit Insurance Corporation.